vdavez/dc-contracts/README.md

 This scraper will hopefully solve that problem by making a permanent JSON record of the notice of intent to award a sole-source contract.

+And, there's another part too.
+The PDFs contain information about the estimated reasonable price, which is not accessible in the table.
+But, the PDF is text-searchable and follows a standard format, so it should be doable to extract that information and include it in the JSON.

 ## Contract Solicitations
 ### OCP
 ### Rest of DC Government